Musa Ecweru: Career

 From 1986 until 1992, he worked as an Accounts Clerk at Aracil Concrete Products, a Ugandan business in Amuria.
 Between 1992 and 1993, he served as the Local Defence Commander (LDU), Teso sub-region.
 Between 1993 and 1994, he served as the Deputy Resident Commissioner (DRDC) in Soroti District.
 He was transferred to Lira District in 1994, as the Deputy Resident Commissioner, serving in that capacity until 1998.

 In 1998 he was promoted to Resident District Commissioner (RDC) and transferred to Nebbi District, serving there until 2000.
 He was transferred to Gulu District as RDC in 2000, serving there until 2002.
 He also served as RDC for Kasese District, from 2002 until 2004 and for Soroti District between 2004 and 2006.
 Since 2003, he has served as Chief of the Arrow Auxiliary Force, a volunteer force that protected civilians from the ravages of the Lords Resistance Army.
 In 2006, he successfully contested for the parliamentary seat of Amuria County in Amuria District.
-He was re-elected in March 2011, March 2016 and March 2021 as is the incumbent MP.
+He was re-elected in March 2011, March 2016 and March 2021 as is the MP for that constituency.

 On 21 March 2023, following the vote for a bill that criminalizes people identifying as LGBT in Uganda, he addressed parliament stating, quote: “We are going to reinforce the law enforcement officers to make sure that homosexuals have no space in Uganda”.

+During the elections that led up to the election of the 12th Ugandan Parliament (2026–2031), Musa Echweru withdrew from contesting re-election in his parliamentary seat.
+Later in 2026, he was dropped from the Uganda cabinet.